- US Online Poker

 When it comes to the live dealer experience, Evolution effectively has a monopoly in the US.
 Currently, the only other option in the country is Ezugi’s studio at the Golden Nugget in Atlantic City, NJ.
 However, Evolution acquired its competitor in 2018.
 So, despite New Jersey having two live dealer studios, they belong to the same parent company.

-With their presence in BC, Quebec, and Alberta, it looks like Evolution has similar plans for the Canadian market.
+With their presence in BC, Quebec, and Alberta, it looks like Evolution has similar plans for Canadian online casinos.
 And with significant changes coming to Canada’s online gambling landscape, getting in early could really pay off.

 At the federal level, Bill C-218, a private member’s bill sponsored by Conservative Kevin Waugh, recently passed second reading and is now under review by the Standing Committee on Justice and Human Rights.
 The bill seeks to repeal section 204(7)(b) of the Criminal Code and allow bets on a single event’s outcome.
 The change would open up the potential of what the Canadian Gaming Association has estimated is a $14 billion market.